 “You can’t even see my face!”
 Harry protested.
 “And you can’t see happens next, which was me pushing her away and telling her to stay out of my life, to stop spreading lies in the newspaper and to stop trying to sabotage my relationship!”

 “Do you know what?”
 Ron said.
 “For someone who has done nothing wrong, you’ve had a lot of explaining to do lately.”

-Harry’s blood had slowly begun to boil in his veins; now, he pushed his chair back and got up on his feet.
+Harry’s blood had slowly begun to boil in his veins; Ruby’s words from the night before were ringing through his ears as he pushed his chair back and got up on his feet.
 “Why do you people always take the first chance you get to mistrust me?
 I have never given any you any reason to!”

 Ron grabbed the newspaper and held it up in between them, like a shield – or a wall.
 “You don’t think that this a reason to mistrust you?”

 “Save it, Harry.”
 Ron shook his head, took a few steps backwards and turned around to storm out of their office.

 “Where are you going?”
 Harry called after him.
 “This is your office too, remember?
 We’ve got paperwork to do!”

 “You’re just going to have to manage without me,” Ron said without turning around.
 “I’m going to help the trainees with their duelling class.
 I can’t even be in the same room as you right now.”